Quadriga (company): In popular media

 A documentary titled Dead Man's Switch: A Crypto Mystery about the story of Gerald Cotten premiered at the 2021 Hot Docs Canadian International Documentary Festival.

 The CBC released a 6-episode podcast about Quadriga and the death of its founder called A Death in Cryptoland.
 The podcast was hosted by Takara Small.

 A Netflix documentary titled Trust No One: The Hunt for the Crypto King about the story of Gerald Cotten was released in March 2022.

 A 2021 8-episode podcast entitled Exit Scam followed the buildup of Quadriga, and investigated whether Gerald Cotten had faked his own death.
 The podcast was reported by Aaron Lammer and Lane Brown.

+The story of Gerald Cotten also served as the basis for the plot to the first episode of Law & Order Toronto: Criminal Intent.